 Continuous Improvement and Future Initiatives.
 CDEL and DTS work together and strive to continuously improve the DAT and ADAT Programs.
 For example, in 2021, CDEL, DATC, and DTS together advocated for investigating the possible creation of a separate Fairness and Sensitivity Test Construction Team, to evaluate examination content through the lens of the values of diversity, equity, and inclusion, to help ensure that test questions continue to fairly and accurately measure candidate knowledge, skills, and abilities.
 This idea was proposed as a result of ongoing discussions undertaken in the spirit of continual improvement.
 The perspective offered was that having a separate group of experts evaluate content from a fairness perspective might help supplement the fairness work of test constructors charged with the task of writing questions.
-A pilot for the Fairness and Sensitivity Test Construction Team was implemented in 2023 and based on positive feedback from both staff and reviewers involved in the pilot process.
-CDEL has approved this effort to continue and directed staff accordingly.
-Individuals who serve as fairness and sensitivity reviewers receive training that clarifies their duties and objectives.
-During scheduled review sessions, fairness and sensitivity reviewers are given the opportunity to review examination content independently, but then they are also given the opportunity to discuss the examination as a group with DTS staff present to facilitate the process and answer questions as needed.
-Each fairness and sensitivity review session involves three to six reviewers whose credentials have been reviewed and approved by both the DATC and CDEL.
+CDEL has approved this effort and directed staff accordingly.
+With respect to this initiative, DTS is currently investigating questions such as whether fairness review activities would be best pursued individually, as a team, or as some combination thereof, where this review should occur within the content development process, and what qualifications (e.g., background and training) should be necessary for test constructors to serve in this capacity.